One of the most common questions that gets asked in our Solo Female Travelers community is “Where do you recommend to go for my first solo trip?“.

 Our take: Japan is a country that is adored by many.
 If safety is your biggest concern, Japan and Singapore are the best choices for a first time solo trip.

-Singapore continues to rank as one of the most expensive countries in the world but it is also one of the safest along with Japan.
+Singapore continues to rank as one of the most expensive countries in the world but it is also one of the safest countries for solo female travel along with Japan.
 Crime in Singapore is non-existent, attitudes towards women are the same as towards men and theft, scams or harassment are something I have never seen in 10 years living here.

 Women will find Singapore is one of the best destinations for a first time solo trip.
 It’s small, it’s easy to get around, it has fantastic infrastructure, great public transportation, lots to do.